-In my own weight loss journey, I found that when I was forbidden to have a food because of a diet I was on, then my natural instinct was to desire that food more.
+In my own journey from a size 22 to a size 8, I found that when I was forbidden to have a food because of a diet I was on, then my natural instinct was to want that food more.

 But when I told myself, “I can have any food I want” then that caused me to relax around food.
 I discovered that I can make room for any of the less healthy foods that I wanted.

 However, “what I wanted” started to change because I practiced this Biblical wisdom:

 “All things are lawful for me, but all things are not helpful.
 All things are lawful for me, but I will not be brought under the power of any (1 Corinthians 6:12).”

 I discovered that many modern processed foods impair your body’s natural hunger/fullness signals, which can lead to out-of-control cravings and overeating.

 Remember the potato chip slogan, “Bet you can’t eat just one”?
 It is true!

 Click to watch the short, unnerving commercial below from 1966 to see what I mean:

 If a food is processed in any way (like store-bought potato chips), chances are that the food manufacturer has a “food scientist” on the payroll.